Apostle Islands Exploration

 Scheduled Trip Dates

 Trips run Monday-Thursday beginning in later June.
 Custom dates also available for groups of 4 or more.
-Click on "book now" for all available dates.
-Our online booking system is not yet updated for 2020.
-We can still schedule your trip!
-Please call or email to pre-schedule for 2020.
+Click on "book now" for all available dates. **Due to park closures currently not available**

 You have some experience in a sea kayak and want to take it to the next level.
 We give you our most experienced and skilled instructors and push you towards comfort and proficiency in true open water environments.
 Foundation topics are concerned with technique and safety.
 Other topics covered will be map and compass navigation, rescue scenarios, and tide basics.